 1) If a tall, dark and handsome 40-year-old man with a six-figure income and great family values is on the hunt for a wife, he is most likely is going to be attracted to someone younger.
 Wait, don’t shoot!
-I’ve got an older girlfriend, and have long advocated for the wisdom and experience of thirtysomethings over twentysomethings.
+I’ve got an older wife, and have long advocated for the wisdom and experience of thirtysomethings over twentysomethings.
 But youth and beauty have always been coveted by men, and wishing it away doesn’t change a thing.

 2) If a tall, dark and handsome 40-year-old man with a six-figure income and great family values wants to be the biological father to his own children, he is mostly likely going to be searching for someone younger.
 It makes perfect sense.
 He doesn’t want to have to rush the relationship, much less get engaged, married, and pregnant in a year.
 Thus, all things remaining equal, most 40-year-old men with a choice will choose to date a woman younger than 35.
 It buys them time.
 Time that 35-40 year-old women don’t have IF they want their own biological children.